 - Shooting platforms may be used to simulate Tree Stands.
-When used, the platform must be sturdy and solid so as to present no safety hazard to the competitor who must use it.
-A shooting platform should be constructed to readily accommodate two archers, of any size, at one time. - 2.
-Even then it is recommended that only one archer be allowed to use the stand at any one time; certainly, never more than two. - 3.
-The Platform must be constructed so as to provide safe and easy access.
-Steps must be sturdy, solid and have the ability to be used safely by any competing archer.
-A hand rail should be provided in most cases to assist in mounting the steps.
+When used, the platform must be sturdy and solid to present no safety hazard to the competitor who must use it.
+A shooting platform should be constructed to readily accommodate two archers of any size, at one time. - 2.
+Even then it is recommended that only one archer be allowed to use the stand at any one time: certainly, never more than two. - 3.
+The Platform must be constructed to provide safe and easy access.
+Steps must be sturdy, solid and can be used safely by any competing archer.
+A handrail should be provided in most cases to assist in mounting the steps.
 No rung ladder or other rudimentary device will be acceptable for gaining access to the raised platform.

-- 4. A railing of no less than three (3) feet in height must encircle the actual raised platform except for the space required for entry by the steps. - 5.
-If the Course Inspector deems the shooting platform not to be safe it cannot be used.
+- 4. A railing of no less than three (3) feet in height must encircle the actual raised platform except for the space required for entry by the steps. - If the Course Inspector deems the shooting platform not to be safe it cannot be used.
 Instead, that shot shall be converted to a ground level shot.